-What Can a Handyman Do in Ledyard, Connecticut?
+What Can a Handyman Do Without a License in Ledyard, Connecticut?

 In Connecticut, most “handyman” work done on 1–4 family residences for pay falls under the state’s Home Improvement Contractor (HIC) program (registration with the state) unless you fit a narrow exemption.
 Even if you’re exempt from HIC registration, Connecticut still requires separate state occupational licenses for electrical, plumbing, HVAC/refrigeration, and certain fire/safety trades, and towns (including Ledyard) commonly require local permits for building, electrical, plumbing and mechanical work.